Kapiainen/Lauhdutin/Readme.md

 - Added more status messages when initializing the skin.
 - Updated the status messages for downloading banners to include the progress in percent.
 - Updated the debug status message for the number of banners to download to include Blizzard games.
-- Updated GOG Galaxy support.
+- Updated Steam support with more error messages.
 - Implemented a workaround for displaying exception messages with single quotation marks.

 **Version 2.7.1 - 2017/05/29:**